Nic McKissic-Luke joined the South Dakota State University football coaching staff in March 2013 and will again coach the team’s running backs

 In addition, McKissic-Luke worked two summers (2011, 2012) with the Arizona Cardinals of the National Football League through the Bill Walsh Minority Coaching Internship.

 As a player, McKissic-Luke began his career at the University of Alabama before transferring to Alabama A&M University.
-In three seasons (2004-06) at Alabama A&M, he went on to finish as the school’s career rushing leader with more than 2,000 yards, and helped lead the Bulldogs to the Southwestern Athletic Conference title his senior year.
+In three seasons (2004-06) at Alabama A&M, he went on to finish second in career rushing yards with more than 2,000, and helped lead the Bulldogs to the Southwestern Athletic Conference title his senior year.